 “Well then, let’s go.”

 I pulled my bike to where Aunt Nora had parked her SUV and Todd and I wrestled it into the back.
-Then I went in the house and made sure everything was turned off.
-I set the alarm and walked onto the porch and locked the front door.
+Then I went in the house and made sure everything was turned off and the back door and the one from the garage were locked.
+I set the alarm and walked out onto the porch and locked the front door.

 “Goodbye, house!”
 I called out.
 It was kind of sad leaving because packing all of my stuff made it feel very permanent.
 It was the first time that the move to Davis actually seemed real.